What Is Pemphigus?

 If you have itchy or painful blisters anywhere on your body, don’t try to figure out what’s wrong.
 See your doctor.
-Only he can tell you for sure whether you have pemphigus or something else.
+Only they can tell you for sure whether you have pemphigus or something else.

-- Corticosteroids.
+Corticosteroids.
 These are usually the first line of treatment and can be very effective to relieve symptoms, often within a couple of weeks.
 They are typically given in pill form.

-- Immunosuppressants.
+Immunosuppressants.
 These drugs keep your immune system from attacking healthy tissues.

 If pemphigus isn’t treated, it could be life-threatening.
 Sometimes, you may have to be admitted to the hospital until you get better.